 If you’re running Xcode 11.4 or earlier and are unable to update to a later release, the Apple Developer website will continue to offer Developer ID certificates associated with the original intermediate certificate.
 Newly issued certificates from this intermediate certificate will be valid for less than five years, but will work on previous Xcode releases with automatic signing disabled.
 If you need to build on previous Xcode releases, create a new certificate associated with the previous intermediate certificate.
 This option will be available for at least one year, starting January 27, 2022.

-Why is the Developer ID Intermediate Certificate being updated now if the current version doesn’t expire until 2027?
+Why was the Developer ID Intermediate Certificate updated if the previous version doesn’t expire until 2027?

 Certificates cannot be issued with a validity period that extends past the intermediate certificate’s expiration date.
 Updating the intermediate certificate allows developers to obtain certificates before expiration that last for the expected duration, and provides ample time to prepare for the expiration of the existing intermediate certificate.